-Should I bother filling out the FAFSA or the PROFILE if I don't think I will qualify for need-based aid?
+Should I bother filling out the FAFSA if I don't think I will qualify for need-based aid?

 How long after I file the forms for need based aid will I know what aid I am receiving?

 From the time all required forms and applications are first submitted, it takes approximately four weeks for the information to be received by Elon.
 Another two weeks is required for us to process the information and, where necessary, request and receive additional information from students and parents.
 We will begin to mail financial aid Award Notifications according to the following schedule:

 - For New Students: First week in February

 - For Returning Students: First week in June

 My parents will not complete their federal tax returns before the deadline for filing the FAFSA and PROFILE.
 Should we wait to file these forms until their tax returns have been completed?

 No. You can complete the FAFSA and PROFILE based on reasonable estimates of your parents’ prior year income.
 Later, when tax returns are complete and you receive the federal Student Aid Report and PROFILE Acknowledgement, you can make any necessary corrections.

 If a dependent student's parents are divorced or separated, who should fill out the FAFSA and PROFILE?

 The student and the parent with whom the student lived the most in the preceding 12 months.
 If that parent has remarried, both the parent’s and the stepparent’s information is required.